guastallaigor/puzzle-pattern/README.md

 ### Code Style Recommended

-This is the code style that was used to create this pattern and it's recommended to use Puzzle Pattern in its full potential.
+This is the code style that was used to create this pattern and it's recommended to use Puzzle Pattern in it's full potential.

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)